CosmosContracts/juno/tests/localjuno/README.md

 ## 1. LocalJuno - No Initial State

-The following commands must be executed from the root folder of the Osmosis repository.
+The following commands must be executed from the root folder of the Juno repository.

-1. Make any change to the osmosis code that you want to test
+1. Make any change to the juno code that you want to test

 2. Initialize LocalJuno: